joemoose/psiops/docs/character.md

 Tactical supplies are a set of small, mission-related, standard-issue military gear, including rope, flashlights, multitools, and ammunition.
 You generally start each mission with three units of tactical supplies.
 Spent supplies are restocked at base between missions.

-Tactical supplies let you avoid deciding in advance what gear to pack.
+Tactical supplies let you avoid having to decide in advance what gear to pack.
 When you need a specific piece of gear on a mission, declare what you need, and the GM determines whether the item qualifies as a standard tactical supply.
 If the GM approves, mark off one *tactical supply* from your inventory, and you have that item.

 Examples of gear classified as standard Tactical Supplies: